 We’ve all done it: forwarded emails without double-checking what lurks below, earlier in the chain.
 Before sending, please scroll all the way down and read the full chain.
 Delete irrelevant, outdated, or recipient-inappropriate stuff.
 You’ll not only better serve your recipient with a crisp, relevant communication, you might also spare yourself a world of trouble.

 Avoid over-sharing!
 That means overusing cc: and bcc: to send the wrong thing to the wrong person, or to more people than needed.
 Before clicking SEND, check and double-check your recipients.
 This may seem obvious, but it’s a step too often overlooked.
 And like the unchecked forward, it can lead to all kinds of unnecessary headaches.

-11. Be calm about response time
+11. Be thoughtful about timing and response time

-No one likes an e-stalker.
+Don’t send emails in the middle of the night or on weekends–as a leader, that telegraphs an expectation of response in kind.
+Put them in your drafts folder and send them later.
+Also, no one likes an e-stalker.
 When you send follow-up emails too soon after the original (e.g., “did you have a chance to review my email from earlier today?”), you’re degrading your executive presence.
 If you’re going to need a response that quickly, you probably shouldn’t use email in the first place.

 12. Effective business communication is interactive

 When in doubt (e.g., “Should I do this on email?,” “Why am I having so much trouble writing this?”) delete your draft, and pick up the phone, open a video session, IM, or if in walking distance, add a few steps to your daily count and have a conversation.